guptaanu412/example-course-specs/README.md

 but in practice you will loop back repeatedly as each stage informs you of something you overlooked.
 Similarly,
-you may add, move, or remove some specific lesson items after you begin writing exercises (though we must approve any signficant structural changes to the course).
+you may add, move, or remove some specific items after you begin writing exercises (though we must approve any significant structural changes to the course).
 The end product,
 though,
 should have the flow described above,